What Can Cause Vaginal Dryness and How to Find Relief

 Harsh Soaps and Products

-Douches and harsh feminine products throw off your vaginal bacteria balance.
+Douches and harsh products throw off your vaginal bacteria balance.
 Your vagina is actually self-cleaning, so those products do more harm than good.
 Harsh soaps, douches, and anything scented can disrupt your natural pH and make vaginal dryness even worse.

 Exercise and Diet